Explore

 Size & growth projections

-In 2021, the video calling app market grossed $6.28 billion in size, and this figure is expected to reach $19.73 billion by 2030.
-This means that until the end of the decade, the market will be gaining at least 12.5% every year, which marks fantastic prospects for successful players (Grand View Search).
+In 2024, the video calling app market grossed $11.6 million in size, and this figure is expected to reach $24.5 million by 2033.
+This marks fantastic prospects for successful players (Grand View Search).

 Video chat app market growth graph